kir-dev/pek-infinity/.github/copilot/Memory-Bank/decisions/00-mvp-vs-worker-instance.md

 ### Risk: Feature Flags Complexity in MVP

 **Mitigation**: Don't use feature flags in MVP.
-Add when enterprise is live.
+Add when worker is live.

 ### Risk: tRPC Procedures Unused in MVP